PaulMagos/ASUS-UX430UNR-OPENCORE/README.md

-# ASUS-UX430UN-OPENCORE
+# ASUS-UX430UNR-OPENCORE

 ## Description
 The name explains everyting, btw this is my opencore setup for MacOS Catalina 10.15.4.
 The Config, Kexts, Drivers and SSDTs are all made by hieplpvip.
 I've used ndk-opencore fork cause my windows partition won't boot with the master fork.
-Anyway I've only changed some little things
+Anyway I've only changed some little things.

 ## Details
 The main thing that is really different is the ndk-opencore and the AppleALC Layout-id, mine is 21 the original hieplpvip